 We conduct data processing for the purpose of conducting our business, which includes developing and growing our business, delivering consultancy services, engaging associate contractors.
 Data Privacy law defines the basis by which we can lawfully collect and process personal data.
 For our data processing purposes, we have determined the following:

-We will collect personal data when engaging with individuals to enter into a contract, such as a consultant service contract.
+We will collect personal data when engaging with individuals to enter into a contract, such as the provision of consultant service or to provide training.
 We will continue to process that data for the duration and often subsequently after the contract expires or is terminated.

 CaPS Ltd. undertakes marketing activities in order to inform current and potential customers of the latest services we offer as well as updates to guidance and legislation The purpose of this marketing is to grow our business.